 - Levice Hayes She may have been the “Levijah” Hays who married William Blackley by bond dated 25 December 1808.

-Henry Hayes (c1755 – aft1820) He is identified in the book mentioned above as a Henry Hayes of Wilkes County, NC with a wife named Keziah and several children born in Wilkes County.49 That is surely an error, for he was still in Granville County as late as 1810.
-Henry Hayes was not taxed in 1789 but was in 1782.
+Henry Hayes (c1755 – 14 March 1815) He is erroneously claimed by some as a Henry Hayes of Wilkes County, North Carolina based on a mis-identification in the book mentioned above.55 Henry Hayes was not taxed in 1780 (perhaps being in military service) but first appears in surviving tax lists in the Fishing Creek district in 1782 and 1788.
 He owned no land, and perhaps worked his father’s mill.
-His father Joshua deeded him 50 acres “lying on the west side of Tabbs Creek being a part of my own tract” on 6 November 1792.50 Henry Hayes sold that land barely more than a year later on 10 February 1794 to his brother-in-law Noel Johnston.
-51 Later records establish that he was the Henry Hayes who married Mary Payton [Peyton] by bond dated 1 October 1783 and who appeared in the 1786 Granville census near Joshua Hayes with a wife and one daughter.52 The 1790 census is missing, but he was still in the same district for the 1790 tax list.
-The estate records for Joshua Hayes mentioned above make it plain that Henry Hayes was living in Granville County in 1797.
-He is presumably the Henry Hayes in the 1800 census of Granville County, aged over 45 with seven children.53 Probably the same Henry Hayes is in the Granville 1810 census, but does not appear in 1820.54 The following children are tentatively identified.3.1.
-Peyton Hayes (c1785 – ?)
-Apparently named for his mother, he appears separately in the 1810 census aged 16-26.55 He married Sally Richardson by bond dated 4 April 1813 with James Hayes the bondsman.
-The 1825 will of Francis Richardson gives his estate in trust to his sister Sarah Hayes, apparently the same person.
-Peyton Hayes appears in Granville Censuses through 1840 but not thereafter.
+His father Joshua deeded him 50 acres “lying on the west side of Tabbs Creek being a part of my own tract” on 6 November 1792.56 Henry Hayes sold that land barely more than a year later on 10 February 1794 to his brother-in-law Noel Johnston.
+57 Later records establish that he was the Henry Hayes who married Mary Payton [Peyton] by bond dated 1 October 1783 and who appeared in the 1786 Granville state census near Joshua Hayes with a wife and one daughter.58 The 1790 census is missing, but he was still in the same district for the 1790 tax list.

-- Patience Hayes (c1750s? – ) She was not explicitly identified as a daughter by Joshua Hayes’ will, so her placement is somewhat speculative. but Joshua Hayes’ estate records tell us she was married to Thomas Johnston (or Johnson) by 1797.
-There were two Thomas Johnsons in the 1800 Granville census, but only one in 1810.
-The one absent in 1810 had been located in Tabb’s Creek and was the husband of Patience.
-His will was dated 22 September 1806 and proven later that year at the November court.56 The will left the plantation and most of the estate to his wife Patience for life, with legacies and/or reversions to daughters Sally, Patience, Mildred Davis, and Mary Marlen, and to sons William, Thomas, John, and “Isack”.
+- Patience Hayes (c1750s? – ) She was identified as an heir of Joshua Hayes, though not explicitly identified as a daughter.
+Joshua Hayes’ estate records tell us she was married to Thomas Johnston by 1797.
+There were two Thomas Johnsons in the 1800 Granville census, this one being located in Tabb’s Creek district.
+His will was dated 22 September 1806 and proven later that year at the November court.63 The will left the plantation and most of the estate to his wife Patience for life, with legacies and/or reversions to daughters Sally, Patience, Mildred Davis, and Mary Marlen, and to sons William, Thomas, John, and “Isack”.
 Patience Johnston appears in the 1810 census in the Tabb’s Creek district, near several of her presumed brothers and sisters.
 The household consisted of two males and two females, all 16-26, and one female over 45.
-This seems to fit the 1800 record of the Thomas Johnson of Tabb’s Creek.

 - Catherine Hayes (c1750s? – ?)
 Like Patience, she was not explicitly identified as a daughter by Joshua Hayes will, and may have been a daughter of Joseph Hayes.
 She was the wife of Noel Johnston (or Johnson).
 Noel Johnston appears in the 1786 state census for Tabb’s Creek, and in the 1800-1820 censuses.
 According to descendants, they were the parents of at least one child born by 1781 (James H. Johnston), thus were apparently married by 1780 or so.
 Other children were Aaron, Noel, and Joshua according to these descendants.